theMcSam/battleCTF-writeups/battleCTF2024/Readme.md

 Next thing was to run the binary to see it's functionality before diving into any sorts of static or dynamic analysis techniques.
 ![Running Universe](https://github.com/theMcSam/battleCTF-writeups/blob/main/battleCTF2024/Universe/images/running_universe.png)

-After this i opened it up in `Ghidra` to view the decompilation and better understand how the `universe` executable was working.
+After this, i opened it up in `Ghidra` to view the decompilation and better understand how the `universe` executable was working.
 As always, i analyse the main function first since it is the entry point to every application.
 ![Ghidra Universe Main Func Decompilation](https://github.com/theMcSam/battleCTF-writeups/blob/main/battleCTF2024/Universe/images/main_function_decompilation.png)